RogerParkinson/MultiModuleLog/README.md

 You can display the whole logging configuration to Serial by calling LoggerFactory.dump().

-If you want your code to wait for a Serial connection before it starts logging just add a 'true' argument to the LoggerFactory like this:
+The LoggerFactory will wait for a Serial connection before it starts logging.
+But eventually you will want to stop doing that and turn off all logging.
+Just do this:

 ```
-LoggerFactory loggerFactory = LoggerFactory(true);
+LoggerFactory loggerFactory = LoggerFactory(false);
 ```

-This will cause everything to wait until you have opened up your logging monitor.
+This will suppress the wait and turn off all logging.
+You can actually leave out the argument, it defaults to false.

 ## Build